 In cases when the interest payment date is not a business day, the modified following business day convention is applied on the JGB market.
-Under this convention, when the interest payment date is not a business day and the subsequent business day is in the same month as the coupon date, the cash flow is paid on that date, and when the subsequent business day is in the month after the interest payment date.
+Under this convention, when the interest payment date is not a business day and the subsequent business day is in the same month as the coupon date, the cash flow is paid on this date, and when the subsequent business day is in the month after the interest payment date, the cash flow is paid on the business day immediately preceding the interest payment date.
 As a specific example, many JGBs had interest payment dates on June 20, 2009.
-Because that date was a Saturday, the modified following business day convention was applied and the cash flow was paid on June 22, 2009.20 In cases when the interest payment date is not a business day, the one-end method is also applied to the day counts between the settlement date and interest payment dates.
+Because this date was a Saturday, the modified following business day convention was applied and the cash flow was paid on June 22, 2009.20 In cases when the interest payment date is not a business day, the one-end method is also applied to the day counts between the settlement date and interest payment dates.